Flooding around Ottawa River

 Alex Potemkin | iStock

-Weeping tile: a pipe-shaped drain that runs along the bottom of a home’s foundation.
+Weeping tile is a pipe-shaped drain that runs along the bottom of a home’s foundation.
 Older homes may not have these, so consider having them installed.
-Weeping tiles can become clogged or collapse and a plumber can assess their condition.
+Weeping tiles can become clogged or collapse, and a plumber can assess their condition.
 Installing a cleanout port can make future maintenance easier.

-Sump pumps: move water from under and around your basement to outside your home.
+Sump pumps move water from under and around your basement to the outside of your home.
 A sump pump is essential if your home has a high water table or isn’t connected to sewer laterals.
+It helps redirect water away from your home and is a key safeguard in high-risk areas.
 Ensure your sump pump works properly, especially in a flood-prone area.

-Backwater valves: allow sewage to flow out of your house in one direction.
+Backwater valves prevent sewage from flowing out of your house in one direction.
 If sewage begins to move back towards your basement, the valve will close, preventing sewer backup.
 Some municipalities offer rebates for installing backwater valves.

-Sewer laterals: are pipes that connect your home’s plumbing system to the city’s sewer system.
-They can get clogged with fats, oils, and grease, causing a sewer backup.
-A plumber can use a camera to check the condition of your laterals and access the cleanout port to unclog them if necessary.
+Sewer laterals are pipes that connect your home’s plumbing system to the city’s sewer system.
+They can become clogged with fats, oils, and grease, leading to a sewer backup.
+A plumber can use a camera to inspect your laterals and, if necessary, access the cleanout port to unclog them.

 By taking these preventative measures, homeowners in Ottawa can better protect their homes from the increasing risk of flooding.
 Be vigilant, stay prepared and ensure your home is ready to withstand the challenges posed by severe weather.